The Basics

 Immunizations

 - Check your immunization record and make sure your vaccinations are up to date.
 See your doctor 4-6 weeks before departure so any vaccinations will take effect in time.
-Visit the US Centers for Disease Control and Prevention to learn what is recommended for China. http://wwwnc.cdc.gov/travel/destinations/china.htm
+Visit the US Centers for Disease Control and Prevention to learn what is recommended for your destinations. https://wwwnc.cdc.gov/travel/destinations/list

 Important Information

-- Write down important names, phone numbers, postal and email addresses of home campus personnel that you might need to contact during your time in China.
+- Write down important names, phone numbers, postal and email addresses of home campus personnel that you might need to contact during your time in other countries.

 International Student Identity Card